oshea/oshea.github.io/pages/productivity_framework.md

 ### Goals

 Keep them in the daily evernote docs so they can be reviewed and possibly edited every day.

-### Habits

-Use Streaks to track most important habits and goals.

 ### Events and Reminders